Boricua College Chorus

-The Galerias present exhibits, discussions, workshops and conferences for students and the community.
+The Galerias present exhibits, discussions, workshops, and conferences for students and the community.

 Upward Bound (TRIO) Program (Boricua College / Louis D. Brandeis High School)

-The Boricua College Upward Bound (TRIO) Program provides fundamental support to Louis D. Brandeis High School students in their preparation for college entrance.
+The Boricua College Upward Bound (TRIO) Program provides vital support to Louis D. Brandeis High School students in their preparation for college entrance.
 The program provides opportunities for participants to succeed in their precollege performance and ultimately in their higher education pursuits.
 The Boricua College Upward Bound (TRIO) Program serves high school students exclusively from Louis D. Brandeis High School.
-Students must be low-income families; and/or students from families in which neither parent holds a bachelor's degree.
+Students must be low-income families; or students from families in which neither parent holds a bachelor’s degree.
 The goal of Upward Bound is to increase the rate at which participants complete secondary education and enroll in and graduate from institutions of postsecondary education.

 Workforce One (Boricua College / Upper Manhattan Workforce 1 Career Center)